kemapak/css-fundamentals/00-introduction/README.md

 your file system.
 I do recommend using Chrome browser by Google and check other browsers if you want.
 Safari is even I do love it has some issues and not very developer friendly.

+## Short history of CSS
+In old days we used to use `table` tags for page layout, `font` tags for fonts, and many more for some terrible stlying.
+Anything was better than a gray, boring browser screen.
+CSS can to rescue, and changed everything.
+In 1994 1st proposal for CSS standard was submitted.
+In 1996 CSS1 was published.
+CSS2 standard followed shortly in 1998, and finally in 2012 CSS3 standard (in modules) was published.
+Nowadays browsers to update often to support the latest changes in CSS standards.

 ## Browser Developer Tools Shortcut for Browsers
 ```command+option+I```